History of the Cleveland Browns: Founding and dominance in the AAFC (1946–1949)

 While the Browns excelled on defense, Cleveland's winning ways were driven by an offense that employed Brown's version of the T formation, which emphasized speed, timing and execution over set plays.
 Brown liked his players "lean and hungry", and championed quickness over bulk.
 Graham became a star under Brown's system, leading all passers in each of the AAFC's seasons and racking up 10,085 passing yards.
 Motley, who Brown in 1948 called "the greatest fullback that ever lived", was the AAFC's all-time leading rusher.
 Brown and six players from the Browns' AAFC years were later elected to the Pro Football Hall of Fame: Graham, Motley, Groza, Lavelli, Willis and Gatski.

 The Cleveland area showered support on the Browns from the outset.
 Meanwhile, the Browns unexpectedly had Cleveland to themselves; the NFL's Cleveland Rams, who had continually lost money despite winning the 1945 NFL championship, moved to Los Angeles after that season.
 The Browns' on-field feats only amplified their popularity, and the team saw average attendance of 57,000 per game in its first season.
 The Browns, however, became victims of their own success.
 Cleveland's dominance exposed a lack of balance among AAFC teams, which the league tried to correct by sending Browns players including quarterback Y. A. Tittle to the Baltimore Colts in 1948.
 Attendance at Browns games fell in later years as fans lost interest in lopsided victories, while attendance for less successful teams fell even more precipitously.
 The Browns led all of football during the undefeated season in 1948 with an average crowd of 45,517, but that was more than 10,000 less than the average per game the previous year.
 These factors – combined with a war for players between the two leagues that raised salaries and ate into owners' profits – ultimately led to the dissolution of the AAFC and the merger of three of its teams, including the Browns, into the NFL in 1949.
-The NFL does not acknowledge AAFC statistics and records because these achievements – including the Browns' perfect season – did not take place in the NFL or against NFL teams, and not in a league fully absorbed by the NFL.
+The NFL did not acknowledge AAFC statistics and records until 2025 because these achievements – including the Browns' perfect season – did not take place in the NFL or against NFL teams, and not in a league fully absorbed by the NFL.